geodeepak/Seismolive/Installation-on-windows-using-a-pre-build-package-(pypi).md

       *   http://sourceforge.net/projects/numpy/files/
       *   http://sourceforge.net/projects/scipy/files/
       *   http://sourceforge.net/projects/matplotlib/files/matplotlib/
-    * or fetch the unofficial Windows 64 bit releases from  http://www.lfd.uci.edu/~gohlke/pythonlibs/ (get the MKL builds for NumPy?).
+    * or fetch the unofficial but recommended Windows releases from  http://www.lfd.uci.edu/~gohlke/pythonlibs/ (get the MKL builds for NumPy).
   2. ObsPy and further dependencies can be downloaded via pip. pip is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4, but you'll need to upgrade pip.
 Download and run from the windows command line the Python script https://bootstrap.pypa.io/get-pip.py.

         python.exe get-pip.py